 Clove

-Clove is one of those things my grandma always talked about for toothaches.
-That spicy, warm smell just reminds me of old remedies.
-I read somewhere that the main thing in it, eugenol, is a natural antiseptic, which is probably why it works.
-When my gums feel particularly sensitive, I'll put a tiny drop of clove oil in some coconut oil and just dab it on.
-It feels… soothing.
-It really does help calm things down, even if it's just for a bit.
+Clove is one of those things my grandma always mentioned when we talked about toothaches.
+Just the scent of it, you know, the warm, spicy smell, it just brings back memories of old remedies.
+I heard somewhere that the active ingredient in clove is eugenol, which is a natural antiseptic, which is probably why it works.
+When my gums are feeling extra sensitive, I'll mix a little clove oil with coconut oil and just apply it.
+It's... soothing, I guess.
+It definitely helps calm things down, even if it's just temporarily.

 Tea Tree Oil

-Tea tree oil is something I’ve had in my cabinet for ages, but I never thought to use it for my gums.
+Tea tree oil has been in my cabinet for ages, but I never thought to use it on my gums.
 It's pretty powerful, so you have to be careful with it.
 I dilute just one drop in coconut oil and gently massage it onto my gums.
 I only do this maybe twice a week, max.
 Definitely don't want to overdo it with this one, and never use it straight.

 Herbs That Help with Gum Swelling

-Sometimes my gums just feel puffy and annoyed.
+Sometimes my gums just feel puffy and irritated.
 On those days, I’ve found that some of these gentler, more soothing herbs can really help.
 They just seem to take the edge off.

 Sage

 Making a sage rinse feels so old-fashioned, but my gums seem to calm down afterward.
-I just throw some dried sage leaves into hot water, let it sit until it's cool, and then swish it around.
+I just throw some dried sage leaves into hot water, let them sit until they're cool, and then swish them around.
 It's simple, and it feels like a nice little ritual.

 Ginger

 I love ginger for everything, so it wasn't a huge leap to try it for my gums.
-I just make a tea with some fresh ginger, let it cool down, and use it as a rinse.
-It has a nice, warming feeling, and it just seems to soothe any irritation I have going on.
+I just made some tea with fresh ginger, let it cool, and used it as a rinse.
+It has a nice, warming feeling, and it just seems to soothe any irritation I have.

 Echinacea